VIJAYGOLE007/Amazon_Sales_Dashboard/README.md

 # Amazon_Sales_Dashboard
-Based on the content from the Amazon Sales Dashboard PDF, here are three professional insights:
+Based on the content from the Amazon Sales Dashboard, here are three key insights:

 Market Distribution:
 The sales are unevenly distributed across markets, with two dominant markets accounting for 58% of total sales.
 The top market represents 32% of sales, while the second-largest contributes 26%.
 This concentration suggests a need to evaluate market-specific strategies and potentially explore growth opportunities in smaller markets.